-- Activities related to the project need not occur exclusively on the U-M campus, and the funds can be used for U-M faculty or students to travel to other locations.
-However, activities must in part take place on the U-M campus – at a minimum this may be a lecture, workshop, exhibition, or other presentation of the project deliverables.
+- Activities must in part take place on the U-M campus--at a minimum this may be a lecture, workshop, exhibition, or other presentation of the project deliverables.

-- Applicants should explore other sources of support, where appropriate.
-Centers and programs within the II are encouraged to apply.
-To the extent that they have existing resources, however, they will be required to cost-share by unit.
+- Cost-sharing is required for all applicants.
+Centers and programs within the II aren encouraged to apply.
 If either additional staff or additional effort by existing staff is required for a project, the funds to cover this effort need to be included in the budget.